VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 For more detailed laptop buying advice, Tom's Hardware's laptop buying guide offers excellent technical breakdowns of component performance.

-How We Tested These HP Laptops
+How We Chose These HP Laptops

 Best Overall